Program Overview

 These core beliefs are emulated throughout our program objectives and curricular experiences.

-We are committed to teaching a diverse body of students who have a wide range of personal, educational, professional and volunteer experiences.
-We seek to recruit and train students who represent a broad spectrum in terms of age, race, ethnicity, (dis)ability status, gender, sexual orientation, socioeconomic status, and cultural background.
+We are committed to teaching students who have a wide range of personal, educational, professional and volunteer experiences.
+We engage communities who represent a broad spectrum of identities.

-Just as our faculty are experienced working in diverse settings nationally and internationally, we are committed to preparing students to work in a variety of counseling positions and to meet the needs of our increasingly diverse population.
+Just as our faculty are experienced working in diverse settings nationally and internationally, we are committed to preparing students to work in a variety of counseling positions and to meet the needs of everyone in our communities.

 Adherence to Vermont licensure laws as well as CACREP accreditation standards assures that our students are well prepared to work as licensed professionals both within and outside of Vermont.